Ishan27g/ktorm-docs/source/en/schema-definition.md

 ## Table Objects

-Generally, we can define Kotlin objects extending `Table` to descript our table schemas in Ktorm.
+Generally, we can define Kotlin objects extending `Table` to describe our table schemas in Ktorm.
 The following code defines the two tables with Ktorm:

 ```kotlin
 object Departments : Table<Nothing>("t_department") {